Flute Fiesta is coming up soon!

 Admission is $25.
 Please register online here

-Melissa Colgin-Abeln is our guest artist for 2018.
+About Melissa Colgin-Abeln, our guest artist for 2018.

 Melissa Colgin Abeln is Professor of flute and music literature at UTEP and principal flutist of the El Paso Symphony Orchestra.
 Her education includes the Bachelor of Music degree from the University of Alabama and Master and Doctor of Musical Arts degrees from the University of Texas at Austin, one year of private study in Paris, France, and a performance fellowship at the Yale School of Music.
 Her major teachers include Sheryl Cohen, Raymond Guiot, Torkil Bye, Karl Kraber, and Bernard Goldberg.
 Master class coachings include those with Moyse, Rampal, Gilbert, Baker, Hutchins, Baxstresser, and Marion.